balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 PKIX certificates presented by the KMS can be issued by either a public or private certification authority with the stipulation that clients MUST be able to validate the KMS's entire certificate path through the pre-established trust of the root certificate used to anchor the certificate path.
 The mechanism for establishing trust of the root certificate is out of scope for this specification, but it is usually carried out through pre-installed trusted root certificates on various operating systems for public certification authorities or through enterprise endpoint management solutions or manual installation tasks for private certification authorities.

+## Object Types

+The KMS protocol is based on operations on GMBC and GK objects.
+Specifically, these include the following JSON object types defined using using JSON content rules {{I-D.newton-json-content-rules}} in {{I-D.abiggs-saag-primitives-for-conf-group-comms}}:

+> gmbc-genesis-block
+> gmbc-appended-block
+> group-key

+It is through the creation and retrieval of instances of these object types that clients interact with the KMS.

 ## Message Structure

 Every KMS request and response message is composed of a JSON {{RFC7159}} formatted payload encapsulated within either a JWE {{I-D.ietf-jose-json-web-encryption}} or JWS {{I-D.ietf-jose-json-web-signature}} object.
 These messages may be divided into three types.